Emre Demir: Fenerbahçe

 Having not managed to break through Barcelona's team consistently, on 31 January 2023 Demir returned to Turkey, joining Süper Lig club Fenerbahçe on a free transfer and signing a four-and-a-half-year deal.

 Samsunspor (loan)

 On 3 February 2023, he was loaned to TFF First League club Samsunspor, until the end of the season.

 Ümraniyespor (loan)

 On 15 September 2023, he joined Ümraniyespor on loan for the 2023–24 season.

+Alanyaspor

+On 25 August 2026, he signed a 3-year contract with Alanyaspor.